Quantifying the ROI of AI: Why You're Measuring the Wrong Things

 Cost per learning.
 What did it cost to learn each thing you learned?
 Time, resources, attention.
 This isn't about minimizing cost.
 It's about understanding efficiency.
 A team that spends $500K to learn something important may be more efficient than a team that spends $50K to learn nothing.

 These metrics feel foreign to finance teams accustomed to revenue forecasts and cost projections.
-But they answer the question that actually matters for exploratory work: Is this team getting smarter about the opportunity?
+But they answer the question that actually matters for transformation work: Is this team getting smarter about the opportunity?

 Making It Concrete: Tiger Teams and Hypothesis Backlogs